jruizgit/rules/docs/js/reference.md

 d.runAll();
 ```
 ### Facts
 Facts represent the data that defines a knowledge base.
-After facts are asserted, they are stored until they are retracted. when a fact satisfies a rule antecedent, the rule consequent is executed.
+After facts are asserted as JSON objects.
+Facts are stored until they are retracted.
+When a fact satisfies a rule antecedent, the rule consequent is executed.

 ```javascript
 var d = require('durable');